andriyukr/anafi_autonomy/README.md

 https://github.com/andriyukr/anafi_autonomy/assets/5682865/d29c227a-b389-4c62-a23b-3e2a12b1a5fe

+> [!WARNING]
-> :warning: To pilot the drone using the keyboard, you must switch to offboard mode.
+> To pilot the drone using the keyboard, you must switch to offboard mode.
 To switch to offboard mode, <ins>press F2 in the action terminal</ins> or <ins>press the zoom reset button on the Skycontroller</ins>.